-Creating an inclusive campus means making learning accessible for all.
-At D&A we believe everyone learns differently and institutions have the power to support all students no matter their learning style, background or status.
+We are working with universities around the UK to help create inclusive campuses.
+At D&A we believe that everyone learns differently, and institutions have the power to support all students no matter their learning style, background or status.

-We enable support for students that are often overlooked:
+To enable support for students that are often overlooked:

 - International students